 Published in ARCHITECT Journal of the AIA

-Program: A prototype for affordable housing for refugees returning to Mosul, Iraq.
+Program: A prototype for affordable, modular housing for refugees returning to Mosul, Iraq.

-The resulting modular system provides each unit with a private courtyard, yet has a scaleless, repetitive quality.
-This organic pattern generates something soft out of something hard, a re-growth out of what is ruined.
+The resulting modular system has a scale-less, organic quality that generates something soft out of something hard, a re-growth out of what was ruined.

 Project Team: I. Kanda, S. Chun